Submarine aircraft carrier: Type B1 (20 units)

 The Type B1 (I-15 Series) submarines (I-15, I-17, I-19, I-21, I-23, I-25, I-26, I-27, I-28, I-29, I-30, I-31, I-32, I-33, I-34, I-35, I-36, I-37, I-38, I-39) were the most numerous type of submarines of the Imperial Japanese Navy during World War II.
 In total, 20 were made, starting with number I-15, which became the name of the series.
 These submarines were fast, had a very long range, and carried a single Yokosuka E14Y seaplane, located in a hangar in front of the conning tower, which was launched by a catapult.

 The series was rather successful, especially at the beginning of the war.
 In 1942, I-26 crippled the aircraft carrier USS Saratoga.
 I-19, on 15 September 1942, fired six torpedoes at the carrier USS Wasp, two of which hit the carrier and crippled it, with the remaining torpedoes damaging the battleship USS North Carolina and the destroyer O'Brien which sank later.
 I-25 conducted the only aerial bombings ever on the contiguous United States in September 1942, when an aircraft launched from it dropped two incendiary bombs on a forest near the town of Brookings, Oregon.

-AM Type (I-13, I-14)
+Type A3 (I-13, I-14)

-The AM (A Modified) type submarine was a large seaplane-carrying submarine, with a hangar space for two aircraft.
+The Type A Mod.2 submarine was a large seaplane-carrying submarine, with a hangar space for two aircraft.
 These giant submarines were originally of the A2 type, but their design was revised after construction started so that they could carry a second aircraft.
 The seaplanes were to be the Aichi M6A1 bomber carrying 1760 lb bombs.

 The range and speed of these submarines was remarkable (21000 nmi at 16 kn), but their underwater performance was compromised, making them easy targets.
 I-13 was sunk on 16 July 1945 by the destroyer escort USS Lawrence C. Taylor and aircraft action from the escort carrier USS Anzio about 550 mi east of Yokosuka.
 I-14 surrendered at sea at the end of the war, and was later scrapped.